No your API isn't REST, but don't worry, it really shouldn't be!

 In their book RESTful Web API's Leonard Richardson, Mike Amundsen and Sam Ruby tries to address some of the problems web developers face when trying to make their API's RESTful.
 The book is great, it has some interesting ideas, but they completely miss the point.
 They are still trying to jam web API's into the REST architectural style of the World Wide Web.

-I will end this article by another great Roy T. Fielding fact about the problems of trying to make API's RESTful:
+I will end this article by another quote from Roy T. Fielding:

 The reason to make a real REST API is to get evolvability ... a "v1" is a middle finger to your API customers, indicating RPC/HTTP (not REST)!